Chapter One: The Spark I Thought I’d Lost

 I became a mother.

 One day, my daughter Hana reached for the necklace around my neck.
-Just a simple moment.
-Her tiny hands playing with the chain.
+Just a small, ordinary moment — her tiny hands playing with the chain.

 But something stirred.

 Later that day, I opened my jewelry box.
-And there they were — my Nona’s gold earrings.
-The ones she passed down to me.
-The ones that held stories and memories and love.
-That quiet spark — the one I thought I lost — flickered again.
+Inside were my Nona’s gold earrings — the ones she passed down to me.
+They held her love, her memory, her story.
+And that quiet spark I thought I’d lost began to flicker again.

-But I wasn’t sure what to do with it.
-I didn’t know if I had the energy to start over again.
+Still, I hesitated.
+I didn’t know if I had the strength to start over.

 That’s when my husband looked at me and said: